bentranter/chat/README.md

 For the API, the API could implement the same interface used for the clients, but as a default "API" user.
 It'd be a lot like the websocket implementation, relying on JSON to encode the messages.

+For the crypto/TLS stuff, I just generate a self-signed cert each time the server starts up to make dev easier.
+This could be changed to accept a config value specifying an actual cert to use for production.

 Limitations & Known Bugs
 ---

+I had really hoped to have zero limitations and bugs, but due to time constraints that wasn't possible.
+If I had more time to put into this I would've gladly, but it's too busy on my team to continue adding to this.

 * There are no tests.